 There are numerous animals capable of injuring people, however, the most common type of animal attacks are those involving dogs.
 While certain breeds of dogs tend to exhibit more aggressive behaviors, any dog is capable of biting.
 Depending on the area where the attack occurs, there are various state and local rules that may apply to help compensate victims of animal attacks.

 Friedland & Associates aggressively represents victims of dog attacks to ensure they are compensated for their loss.
 Victims of dog bites may be entitled to receive compensation for medical bills, lost time from work, loss of future earning capacity, pain and suffering, scarring/disfigurement and loss of the capacity for the enjoyment of life.
-Contact our dog bite & animal attack lawyers for more information.
+Contact our Fort Lauderdale dog bite lawyers for more information.

 The following are some commonly asked questions regarding dog bites.